 The Teacher Layoff Shuffle

-In fact, a very small percentage of those receiving notices in March are without a teaching job after the ultimate axe falls on some by the second state-imposed deadline, on May 15.
-Yet in addition to the obvious burden of stress, most have by that time lost a month of school-sponsored benefits, and have been forced to sign up for COBRA major medical insurance.
+In fact, a tiny percentage of those receiving notices in March is without a teaching job after the ultimate ax falls on some by the second state-imposed deadline, on May 15.
+Yet, in addition to the obvious burden of stress, most have by that time lost a month of school-sponsored benefits and have been forced to sign up for COBRA primary medical insurance.
 The COBRA acronym is most fitting.
 Although technically standing for the 1985 Consolidated Omnibus Budget Reconciliation Act, this usurious insurance plan rivals its reptilian namesake in venom—only the bite is financial.

 Ironies abound.
 One is that each year National Teacher Appreciation Day falls on the Tuesday during National Teacher Appreciation Week, this year on May 7, and always about a week before many of those in limbo will know their fate.
 Meanwhile, they are showered with complimentary, flattering words and often small gifts.
 They are appreciated.
 They are valued.
 They are the backbone of the school.
 And on and on….
 Yet are they not intelligent enough to comprehend the blatant hypocrisy inherent in this charade?

-While there is no doubt that this state’s public educational system is facing formidable challenges of various types, as well as suffering, and attempting to adjust to, a number of major financial cutbacks, the current method of addressing teacher layoffs is misguided in the extreme.
+While there is no doubt that this state’s public educational system is facing formidable challenges of various types and suffering and attempting to adjust to several major financial cutbacks, the current method of addressing teacher layoffs is misguided in the extreme.
 More reasonable and compassionate options must be at our disposal to determine and administer a probably small number of unfortunately unavoidable teacher terminations.